What are the Risk Factors of Coronary Artery Disease

 • Air Pollution: Chronic exposure to dirty air could heighten cardiovascular disease risk by inducing inflammation and oxidative stress.

 Coronary artery disease is a multifactorial disease with controllable and uncontrollable risk factors.
 Although certain risks, such as age, gender, and genetics, cannot be modified, most are modifiable by changing lifestyle, medical management, and preventive healthcare.
-Individuals can greatly reduce their likelihood of developing this deadly disease by managing these risk factors ahead of time.
+You can greatly reduce your likelihood of developing this deadly disease by managing these risk factors ahead of time.

 Also Read: